Factors affecting the Forex market and what causes the Forex market to move

 Use the financial calendar to know when these events will occur.
 It shows what economic data is being released and when it will be released.
 It also indicates to traders the severity of the potential impact it will have on a currency.
 Check the financial calendar as these events usually causes the Forex market to move.

-Central bank policy is a major factor affecting the Forex market
+Central bank policy affects the Forex market

 Speak to any trader and they’ll tell you that the Forex market is affected by a combination of fundamental and technical factors.
 While these often influence the Forex market, central bank policy can be an overriding factor that causes the forex market to move.

 Central bank policy refers to both monetary and fiscal policies by a country’s central bank (or reserve bank).
 The main objectives for any central bank are maintaining price stability and promoting economic growth in their country.
 Price stability means keeping inflation low, while economic growth means increasing investment and employment opportunities to increase wealth creation.
+Their main tool to achieve this is interest rates.

 Lower interest rates generally make a country’s currency less attractive because investors will want to invest in higher-yielding assets elsewhere in the world.
 However, it encourages loans and spending and weakens the nation’s currency making exports more attractive.